hibazahibaza/privacypolicy/README.md

     <p>We do not share any personal data with third parties.
 Since the app does not collect any personal information, there is no data to share.</p>

    <h2>3.
 Permissions</h2>
     <p>This app does not request any permissions that would access sensitive data such as location, contacts, camera, or microphone.
-It simply operates as a watch face for your wearable device.</p>
+It simply operates as a Body Temperature app for your wearable device.</p>

    <h2>4.
 Data Security</h2>
     <p>We do not collect any personal data, so there are no specific security measures needed for storing or processing data.
 Since no personal information is handled, there is no risk of exposure.</p>